Laxilef/OTGateway/README.md

 Housing for installation on DIN rail - D2MG.
 Occupies only 2 DIN modules.<br>
 The 220V > 5V power supply is already on the board, so additional power supplies are not needed.<br>
 To save money, 2 levels are ordered as one board.
-After manufacturing, the boards need to be divided into 2 parts - upper and lower.<br>
+After manufacturing, the boards need to be divided into 2 parts - upper and lower.<br><br>
+Some components can be replaced with similar ones (for example use a fuse with terminal contacts).
+Some SMD components (for example optocouplers) can be replaced with similar SOT components.<br>Most of the components can be purchased inexpensively on Aliexpress, the rest in your local stores.<br><br>
+The outdoor temperature sensor must be connected to the **TEMP1** connector, the indoor temperature sensor must be connected to the **TEMP2** connector.
+The power supply for the sensors must be connected to the **3.3V** connector, GND to **GND**.<br>
+**The opentherm connection polarity does not matter.**
 <!-- **Important!** On this board opentherm IN pin = 5, OUT pin = 4 -->

 - [Schematic](/assets/Schematic.pdf)